Selling Multiple Complements with Packaging Costs: Equilibrium Existence

-In the following, we consider the extended ascending auction with a revenue-maximizing seller and an auctioneer with partition preferences over the seller's supply.
-The variation of the market in which the auctioneer sells an additional set of items that is disjoint from the other seller's supply is analogous, as long as items from the two sellers are not bundled together.\footnote{If multiple sellers were participating in the auction, a rule for surplus sharing would have to be defined.
-SY propose Shapley's allocation rule for sharing surplus in an extension to multiple sellers.} The following lemma and proposition show that our procedure strictly generalizes the ascending auction by SY. \begin{lemma} If the auctioneer's marginal costs are zero, the extended ascending auction and the ascending auction by SY terminate in the same allocation (up to ties). \end{lemma} \begin{proof} See \cref{proof:lem:same-allocation}. \end{proof} \begin{proposition} Suppose that the auctioneer's marginal costs are zero and the extended ascending auction starts at prices $p(-1,S) = v^0(S)-1 ~\forall \Sin$.
-Then, there exists a price path that is identical in the extended ascending auction and in the ascending auction by SY, resulting in final prices that support the same allocation in both auctions. \end{proposition} \begin{proof} See \cref{proof:prop:extended-ascending-auction}. \end{proof} With non-zero marginal costs, the auctioneer can express additional preferences.
-The existence of a package-linear Walrasian equilibrium is also guaranteed in the extended ascending auction.
-In the literature, the existence of a Walrasian equilibrium has been demonstrated for markets with only substitutes (linear pricing) or only complements (non-linear pricing, cf.~SY), and some markets with a mixture of substitutes and complements (see also the Introduction).
-To our knowledge, we are the first to prove the existence of package-linear Walrasian equilibrium with preferences over partitions.
-Subadditive cost functions are especially relevant in markets with a high degree of fragmentation in which the auctioneer wishes to encourage bundle allocations.
-We note the generality of (weak) superadditivity of values, as they allow buyers to be interested in a single item only or to have merely additive values.
+In the extended auction, a revenue-maximizing seller as well as an additional seller with its own supply, or an additional agent with partition preferences over the original seller's supply, participate.
+The revenue-maximizing seller surrenders her supply to the auctioneer and disguises herself as a buyer in the auction, attempting to buy back her supply.
+Her bids serve as reserve prices.
+In addition to potentially winning a bundle herself, she receives the price of every bundle (of her original supply) sold to proper buyers.
+We consider a revenue-maximizing seller and an auctioneer with partition preferences over the seller's supply.\footnote{The variation of the market in which a second seller supplies an additional set of items that is disjoint from the other seller's supply is analogous, as long as items from the two sellers are not bundled together.
+If multiple sellers participated in the auction, a surplus sharing rule would have to be defined.} \begin{lemma} If the auctioneer's marginal costs are zero, the extended ascending auction and the ascending auction by SY terminate in the same allocation (up to ties). \end{lemma} \begin{proposition} Suppose that the auctioneer's marginal costs are zero and the extended ascending auction starts at prices $p(-1,S) = v^0(S)-1 ~\forall \Sin$.
+Then, there exists a price path that is identical in the extended ascending auction and in the ascending auction by SY, resulting in final prices that support the same allocation in both auctions. \end{proposition} With non-zero marginal costs, the auctioneer can express additional preferences.
+Moreover, the existence of a package-linear Walrasian equilibrium is also guaranteed in the extended ascending auction.
+Thus, \cref{lem:same-allocation} and \cref{prop:extended-ascending-auction} imply that our auction strictly generalizes the ascending auction by SY. \cref{ex:ref_vs_utilmax} in the appendix further illustrates that the extended ascending auction can lead to different outcomes depending on the total cost function used, even when marginal costs and values are dual to each other.